EvanMcBroom/lsa-whisperer/README.md

 ### ProvisionTbal

-Provision Trusted Boot Auto-Logon (TBAL) secrets for a logon session and store them in the System vault.<sup>2</sup>
+Provision the Trusted Boot Auto-Logon (TBAL) LSA secrets for a logon session.<sup>2</sup>
+The host is required to be actively kernel debugged for the function to succeed.

 ```
 msv1_0-cli.exe -f ProvisionTbal --luid {logon id}